rapiz1/rathole/docs/transport.md

 Checkout the [example](../examples/tls)
 ### Client
 Normally, a self-signed certificate is used.
 In this case, the client needs to trust the CA. `trusted_root` is the path to the root CA's certificate PEM file.
 `hostname` is the hostname that the client used to validate aginst the certificate that the server presents.
-Note that it does not have to be the same with the `remote_addr` in `[client]`.
 ```
 [client.transport.tls]
-trusted_root = "example/tls/rootCA.crt"
+trusted_root = "example/tls/ca-cert.pem"
-hostname = "localhost"
+hostname = "0.0.0.0"
 ```

 ### Server